VladShevchenko9/fibonacci/README.md

 # fibonacci
-This repository contains script which have various way to find fibonacci nubmer
+This repository contains script which have various way to find fibonacci number and factorial